 Camping Essentials for Dogs

-Sookie isn’t a huge fan of her harness, but it makes life so much easier when we’re camping.
-With all the new scents or other pups, she loves to pull.
-Having the harness prevents her from choking and makes it easier to control her if needed.
+A well-designed harness can make life so much easier when we’re camping.
+With all the new scents or other pups, both of our hounds are big into pulling.
+Having the harness prevents them from choking and helps us better control them as well.

 It doesn’t matter how good your dog is – you need to have them leashed.
 It’s usually in the campground rules, but it’s also for their safety.
 Your pup will be in a new environment so this helps ensure they stay close.
 Otherwise, they could be chasing animals, running into the woods, going up to other (potentially vicious) dogs or going up to people that aren’t super dog-friendly.